Cranq-io/cranq-prototypes-doc/boolean/type tester/2c04e83b-4c9e-4e8b-b9ce-bb1fea479c8d.md

 * __data__: ` any `

-    Input value to be checked
+    Input value to be checked<br>

 ### Output ports

 * __is boolean__: ` boolean `

-    Sends true if the input is a boolean, false otherwise.
+    Sends true if the input is a boolean, false otherwise.<br>

 ### Dependencies